tarunsachdeva/blog/_posts/2018-09-13-the-rush-and-the-cloud.markdown

 Fuck them _both_.

 The antidote is the Calm.
 The Calm is about now.
-The Calm is about recognizing the Rush and the Cloud as passing clouds in the sky.
+The Calm is recognizing the Rush and the Cloud, and watching them pass like waves and clouds.
 The Calm is an open heart, eyes wide open, and a mind ready to learn.
 Stay Calm.